kitsudaiki/ainari/docs/inner_workings/monitoring/monitoring.md

 ![Workflow-component](Azuki_internal.drawio)

 In the current version this is quite static and simple.
-Each worker-thread of hanami, which process the neural network, runs on the CPU-cores >1 and every other thread is executed on the first physical CPU-core.
+Each worker-thread of sakura, which process the neural network, runs on the CPU-cores >1 and every other thread is executed on the first physical CPU-core.
 It also identifies in case of hyperthreading, which cpu-threads are sharing the same physical core and consider this, when binding the threads.
 By enforcing that the 2 threads of